 If the voltage on the SYNC/MODE pin is less than V{IN} by 1V, Burst Mode operation is enabled.
-During Burst Mode operation, the voltage on the SYNC/MODE pin determines the burst clamp level which sets the minimum peak inductor current, I{BURST} , for each switching cycle according to the following equation:
+During Burst Mode Operation, the voltage on the SYNC/MODE pin determines the burst clamp level, which sets the minimum peak inductor current, I{BURST} .
+To select the burst clamp level, use the graph of Minimum Peak Inductor Current vs Burst Clamp Voltage in the Typical Performance Characteristics section.